-- Step 1: Close the valves to all accelerators on the sprinkler systems (if installed). - Step 2: Systems not being checked Close the all AMD valves. - Step 3: System being checked Verify the AMD fast fill (bypass) valve is open and the inlet/outlet (regulated) valves are closed.

-- Step 4: Use the flow meter ball valve to relieve gas from nitrogen/air supply line to sprinkler system's AMD allowing the nitrogen generator to cycle on. - Step 5: Set nitrogen generator to bypass (air only mode) and fast fill sprinkler system with air to 3-5 psig (.2-.3 bar) below operating pressure. - Step 6: Change nitrogen generator to nitrogen mode, open the AMD inlet/outlet (regulated) valves, close AMD fast fill (bypass) valve and complete filling of sprinkler system. - Step 7: When sprinkler system air pressure gauge reaches desired system operating pressure: - Slowly decrease AMD regulator pressure (turn counter-clockwise) until pressure indicated on HMI transitions from steady pressure to climbing pressure, the AMD regulator should be properly set. - Step 8: Verify AMD operating with nitrogen generator using AMD Operation with nitrogen generator verification procedure. - Step 9: Repeat Steps 4 thru 8 for each additional AMD connected to the nitrogen generator.
+- 1. Close the valves to all accelerators on the sprinkler systems (if installed). - 2.
+Systems not being checked - Close all the AMD valves. - 3.
+System being checked Verify the AMD fast fill (bypass) valve is open and the inlet/outlet (regulated) valves are closed. - 4.
+Use the flow meter ball valve to relieve gas from nitrogen/air supply line to sprinkler system's AMD allowing the nitrogen generator to cycle on. - 5.
+Enable Bypass on HMI in nitrogen generator (air only mode) to fast fill sprinkler system with air to 3-5 psig (.2-.3 bar) below operating pressure. - 6.
+Disable Bypass on HMI in nitrogen generator (Nitrogen Mode), open the AMD inlet/outlet (regulated) valves, close AMD fast fill (bypass) valve and complete filling of sprinkler system. - 7.
+When sprinkler system air pressure gauge reaches desired system operating pressure: - a.
+Slowly decrease AMD regulator pressure (turn counterclockwise) until pressure indicated on HMI transitions from steady pressure to climbing pressure, the AMD regulator should be properly set. - 8.
+Verify AMD operating with nitrogen generator using AMD Operation with nitrogen generator verification procedure. - 9.
+Repeat 4 thru 8 for each additional AMD connected to the nitrogen generator. - NOTE: Once the AMD's are set, the gas pressure in the sprinkler system will fluctuate between the desired set pressure and the turn-on pressure of the nitrogen generator.

-AMD Operation with Nitrogen Generator - Verification
+AMD Operation with Nitrogen Generator: Verification